Anxiety

 When deciding between these two drugs, you should always speak to a medical professional about your symptoms, medical history, and other medications you are currently on.
 You should never attempt to self-medicate, as you could be putting yourself at risk for harmful reactions.

-If you need a trusted healthcare provider who can prescribe medications like Zoloft or Paxil to treat your anxiety or depression, Klarity can help.
+If you need a trusted healthcare provider who can prescribe medications like Zoloft or Paxil when medically necessary to treat your anxiety or depression, Klarity can help.
 We’ll match you with a licensed medical professional in your state for online anxiety or depression treatment, including a personalized treatment plan based on your symptoms.

-Find a provider today and within 48 hours you could begin treatment and receive a prescription if your provider determines it to be right for you.
+Find a provider today and within 24 hours you could begin treatment and receive a prescription if your provider determines it to be right for you.*

 Here are some of the questions people often ask when considering whether to take Zoloft or Paxil.
 You should discuss these issues with your healthcare provider, who will work with you to develop your treatment plan and get you the medication you need to get relief from anxiety or depression.